-

 “Being involved in the installation of MIDAS at our border crossing point has been an exciting opportunity.
 I believe this system will greatly improve our ability to monitor and manage migration flows in Ghana.
 I look forward to seeing the positive impact it will have on our border operations," said Assistant Superintendent of Immigration, Ashraf Dauda, stationed at the Namoo border crossing point.

-This initiative is part of the "Strengthening the Northern Borders of Côte d’Ivoire, Ghana and Togo" project which aims to reinforce border security and community engagement in the region
+This initiative is part of the "Strengthening the Northern Borders of Côte d’Ivoire, Ghana and Togo" project which aims to reinforce border security and community engagement in the region, and is realised with funding from the United States Department of State's Bureau of International Narcotics and Law Enforcement Affairs (INL).

 For more information, please contact Nnamdi Iwuora, Senior Programme Manager at IOM Ghana, Tel: +233 302 742 930 Ext.
 2401, or niwuora@iom.int.